-6. We congratulate the Government of Egypt for successfully hosting the 9th session of the COSP UNCAC, welcome its outcome documents and the progress made by States in implementing the Convention, including, inter alia, through the mechanism for the review of implementation of the UNCAC.
+6. We welcome the outcome documents of the 9th session of the COSP UNCAC and the progress made in the implementation of the Convention, including through its mechanism for the review.
+We reaffirm our commitment to the Political Declaration adopted during the Special Session of the United Nations General Assembly on Corruption in June 2021 and look forward for its proper follow-up within UNCAC's subsidiary bodies.

-- 7. We reaffirm our commitment to the Political Declaration adopted during the Special Session of the United Nations General Assembly in June 2021 and look forward to the upcoming UNCAC intersessional meeting, in September 2022. - 8.
-We reiterate the necessity to take urgent measures to prevent, prosecute and deter all forms of corruption, as well as the transfer abroad and laundering of assets derived from corruption, and to deny safe havens to any legal or natural person who has committed or is liable for an act of corruption, and the proceeds of the crime. - 9.
-We insist on the need to strengthen international cooperation to effectively prevent and counter money-laundering and illicit financial flows and enhance measures for the identification, tracing, freezing, seizure, and recovery of the proceeds of crime or corruption, to deny them safe havens through their eventual confiscation as well as to speed up their recovery and return without restrictions and in accordance with Chapter V of the UNCAC.. - 10.
-We deeply regret that despite the very explicit articles of the UNCAC, there appears to be an increase in the barriers and challenges in the asset recovery process and their return to countries of origin, and in cases that make use of settlements, and in this regard, remind that States Parties shall afford one another the widest measures of international cooperation, and furthermore emphasize that the management, administration and utilization of returned assets is the responsibility of the requesting State and that recovered assets, shall be returned without conditionalities and in full respect of the sovereign rights of the States of origin.
-We further invite State Parties to address gaps within the international anticorruption framework particularly on asset recovery, and to consider the need of an additional protocol on asset recovery and the return as part of UNCAC. - 11.
-We welcome the theme of the 31st session of the CCPCJ of "Strengthening the use of digital evidence in criminal justice and countering cybercrime, including the abuse and exploitation of minors in illegal activities with the use of the Internet". - 12.
-We recognize the complex nature of cybercrime and welcome the successful holding of the first session of the Ad Hoc Committee and praise the able leadership of the Chair Ambassador Mebarki of Algeria and the assistance of the Secretariat.
-In this regard we will continue to actively participate in the elaboration of a comprehensive international convention on countering the use of information and communication technologies for criminal purposes within the framework of the United Nations, taking into full consideration existing national, regional and international instruments and efforts on combating the use of information and communication technologies for criminal purposes, taking into account, inter alia, the concerns and interests of all Member States, in particular developing countries.
+7. We highlight the necessity to take urgent measures to prevent, prosecute and deter all forms of corruption, to strengthen international cooperation to effectively prevent and counter money-laundering and illicit financial flows and enhance measures for the identification, tracing, freezing, seizure, and recovery of the proceeds of crime or corruption, to deny them safe havens through their eventual confiscation as well as to speed up their recovery and return without restrictions and in accordance with Chapter V of the UNCAC.

+8. We deeply regret that despite the very explicit articles of the UNCAC, there appears to be an increase in the barriers and challenges in the asset recovery process and their return to countries of origin, and in cases that make use of settlements, and in this regard, remind that States Parties shall afford one another the widest measures of international cooperation, and furthermore emphasize that the management, administration and utilization of returned assets is the responsibility of the requesting State and that recovered assets, shall be returned without conditionalities and in full respect of the sovereign rights of the States of origin.
+We further invite State Parties to address gaps within the international anticorruption framework particularly on asset recovery, and to consider the need of an additional protocol on asset recovery and the return as part of UNCAC.

+9. We welcome the thematic discussion of the 32nd session of the CCPCJ on "Enhancing the functioning of the criminal justice system to ensure access to justice and to realize a safe and secure society".

+10. We recognize the importance of legal aid as an enabler for providing access to Justice for All and are cognizant of the 10th anniversary of the adoption of the UN Principles and Guidelines for Access to Legal Aid in Criminal Justice Systems and their contributions in this regard.

+11. We welcome the progress made by the Ad Hoc Committee to Elaborate a Comprehensive International Convention on Countering the Use of Information and Communications Technologies for Criminal Purposes, within the framework of the United Nations, under the able leadership of the Chair Ambassador Mebarki of Algeria and the assistance of the Secretariat.
+We reaffirm our commitment to engage constructively and in good faith with all delegations in the sixth session of the Ad Hoc Committee and remain optimistic that we will be able to agree on a draft convention to be submitted to the General Assembly at its 78th session, in a manner that also adresses the concerns and interests of all Member States, in particular developing countries.

-13. We attach great importance to combating Trafficking in Persons and any initiative to combat this crime should give due importance to addressing root causes, the prevention aspect, respecting the rights of the victims and promoting effective law enforcement, the demand aspect of this problem and providing assistance to victims, and groups in vulnerable situations, especially women and children.
+12. We attach great importance to combating Trafficking in Persons and any initiative to combat this crime should give due importance to addressing root causes, the prevention aspect, respecting the rights of the victims and promoting effective law enforcement, the demand aspect of this problem and providing assistance to victims, and groups in vulnerable situations, especially women and children.
 We therefore strongly call attention to the necessity for a full and effective implementation of the Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children.